ansible-collections/community.general/docs/docsite/rst/filter_guide.rst

 .. versionadded:: 2.0.0

-It is possible to use a list of lists as an input of the filer
+It is possible to use a list of lists as an input of the filer:

 .. literalinclude:: ../examples/lists_mergeby/example-002.yml
    :language: yaml+jinja